 By allowing their foreign counterparts to offer suggestions related to grammar, word usage and more linguistic details, the learning process can be enhanced.
 Your students will get more feedback from native English speakers, and students are generally very receptive to learning from peers.

-Although Thai students are required to write essays in class, they don’t get plentiful opportunities to practice the whole writing process, that is, brainstorming, drafting and editing an essay.
-They simply go through the steps of preparing an essay and perhaps looking it over once before turning it in for a grade.
+Although Thai students are required to write essays in class, they don’t get plentiful opportunities to practice the whole writing process of brainstorming, drafting and editing an essay.
+They’ll usually write it and submit it.

-Without knowing how to form their ideas properly, some students use the Google Translation tool to help them finish their English essays, wrongfully adopting the results.
+Without knowing how to form their ideas properly, some students also use Google Translate to help them finish their English essays.

 You’ll also need to create opportunities to write practical things in English.
-Consider all the kinds of writing a native English speaker might do on a daily basis, such as: emails, text messages, letters, social media posts and reports.
+Consider all the kinds of writing a native English speaker might do daily, such as emails, texts, letters, social media posts and reports.
 A great way to address this, and to keep students writing consistently, is to require that each student write a daily English-language entry in a personal journal.

 By taking the emphasis off formal writing and putting it on establishing practical writing skills, you’ll get your students to seek out ways to better express their personal feelings, thoughts and opinions in a manner that any English-speaking person can understand.

-With an eye on their futures, teaching high school level students to write resumes and fill out job applications in English can also go a long way towards giving them much-needed writing experience, while also giving them an opportunity to understand why English skills might be important to their future.
+With an eye on their futures, teaching high school level students to write resumes and fill out job applications in English can also go a long way towards giving them much-needed writing experience, while also allowing them to understand why English skills might be important to their future.

 While students do receive some feedback on their writing assignments, mostly in terms of a grade, they may not fully understand their weaknesses.
-They may not always receive guidance as to how they can improve their English grammar on an individual level.
+They may not always receive guidance on how they can improve their English grammar on an individual level.

-However, without greater emphasis on high-quality English writing skills, these students may not get the chance to realize their linguistic potential, nor properly utilize it.
-The reality is that they need feedback from other sources outside of their English teachers.
+However, without greater emphasis on high-quality English writing skills, these students may not get the chance to realize their linguistic potential, or properly utilize it.
+The reality is that they need feedback from other sources besides their English teachers.

 Most high school students understand the need to learn how to write with great English grammar for college and career purposes.
 However, they may feel they lack the means to do so on their own and must rely on their institutions and teachers.